-2016-2018 ESIP: Our 2016-2018 long-term, performance-based Executive Strategic Incentive Plan ("ESIP") was earned at 115.79% of target.
-In 2016, we changed the performance criteria under our long-term incentive plan from Adjusted Earnings per Share growth and average Cash Flow Return on Gross Capital to the rank of our Total Shareholder Return (TSR) relative to a group of peers.
-The first TSR-based award period concluded on December 31, 2018 and the results are summarized below.
+2017-2019 ESIP: Our 2017-2019 long-term, performance-based Executive Strategic Incentive Plan ("ESIP") was earned at 130% of target.
+The performance criteria under our long-term incentive plan is based on the rank of our Total Shareholder Return (TSR) relative to a group of peers.
+The results for the 2017-2019 award period are summarized below.